vsoch/vsoch.github.io/_posts/2019/2019-02-11-hospital-chargemasters.md

 <li>Be cautious of exporting formats and encodings that aren't easily readable.</li>
 <li>Name columns consistently, don't use abbreviations, or newlines.</li>
 <li>Don't add empty lines, or unexpected metadata lines.
 The first line should be columns headers.</li>
-<li>When in doubt, ask a programmer to test programatically downloading and parsing.</li>
+<li>When in doubt, ask a programmer to test programmatically downloading and parsing.</li>
 </ol>

 <br>